Azure-Samples/active-directory-android/README.md

 ### Step 1: Register a Microsoft Azure AD Tenant

 To use this sample you will need a Microsoft Azure Active Directory Tenant.
-If you're not sure what a tenant is or how you would get one, read [What is a Microsoft Azure AD tenant](http://technet.microsoft.com/library/jj573650.aspx)? or [Sign up for Windows Azure as an organization](http://www.windowsazure.com/en-us/manage/services/identity/organizational-account/).
+If you're not sure what a tenant is or how you would get one, read [What is a Microsoft Azure AD tenant](http://technet.microsoft.com/library/jj573650.aspx)? or [Sign up for Azure as an organization](http://www.windowsazure.com/en-us/manage/services/identity/organizational-account/).
 These docs should get you started on your way to using Microsoft Azure AD.

 ### Step 2: Download and run either the .Net or Node.js REST API TODO Sample Server

-This sample is written specifically to work against our existing sample for building a single tenant ToDo REST API for Windows Azure Active Directory.
+This sample is written specifically to work against our existing sample for building a single tenant ToDo REST API for Azure Active Directory.
 This is a pre-requisite for the Quick Start.

 For information on how to set this up, visit our existing samples here: